Currently in :

 Food, groceries and entertainment deductions

 You can write off meals and beverages when eating out both locally or when traveling, as long as they are for business purposes.
 Unfortunately, as of 2018 entertainment expenses are no longer eligible for any federal tax deductions.
 That means activities like golf outings or sporting events with clients, for example, are no longer eligible to be deducted from your taxes.
-You can claim an itemized deduction for groceries, however, if your work requires food for a work-related purpose.
+You can claim an itemized deduction for groceries, however, if your work requires food for a work-related purpose, but can only write off 50% of the expense.

 Travel deductions